ibm-cloud-docs/activity-tracker/control_usage.md

 ## Controlling data by using exclusion rules
 {: #control_usage_rule}

-You can configure exclusion rules through the UI to stop events from counting against your data usage quota and from being stored for search.
+You can configure exclusion rules through the UI to stop events from counting against your data usage quota and from being stored for long term storage.

 Events that are excluded do not count towards your data usage quota.
 Also, events that match the exclusion rule are not archived.
 {: note}

 When you exclude events through an exclusion rule, you can choose to **Preserve these lines for live-tail and alerting**.
 When you check this option, log lines that match the exclusion rule are shown through the live tail and you can set up an alert for that data.
+These lines show as `(not retained)`.

 [Learn more](/docs/activity-tracker?topic=activity-tracker-exclusion_rules).